jtdemey/jtobelisk/package-based/packages/nsg/docs/preface/purposes.md

-The objectives of this guide are to:
+The objective of this guide is to equip people to use the Internet:
-- equip people to use the Internet healthily in response to platforms that have been proven to threaten our health
+- healthily in response to platforms that have been proven to threaten our health
-- equip people to use the Internet privately in response to corporate consolidation of platforms and infrastructure as well as rapidly expanding surveillance technologies
+- privately in response to corporate consolidation of platforms and infrastructure as well as rapidly expanding surveillance technologies
-- equip people to use the Internet in a way that is resistent to censorship and the erosion of personal liberty
+- in a way that is resistent to censorship and the erosion of personal liberty

 This guide is not:
 - technical documentation of how the Internet works